GKnirps/ukidek/year-01.md

 ![A map of bedrooms](img/year-01/notes-rooms.png "Having a larger bedroom is a perk of being manager.")

 On the map, you can see my bedroom and my office in the east and the other bedrooms in the west.
 I dug out some extra rooms roughly the same size as mine.
-They are meant for a potential sherrif, mayors or other dwarves that require more space than others.
+They are meant for a potential sherriff, mayors or other dwarves that require more space than others.

 In the west, you can see the common bedrooms.
 Each bedroom has a bed, a cabinet, a coffer and a door.
 The bedrooms in the northern half are fully equipped, or at least designated to be fully equipped.
 Right now, we have 36 bedrooms for 19 dwarves.